tshoniunathi/tshoniunathi/README.md

 <h2> 💻 My adventure in tech</h2>
 I’ve explored frontend web development and continue to build my skills in it, though my main focus has shifted toward AWS Cloud Computing.
 I am currently pursuing the AWS Cloud Practitioner certification with the AWS Re/Start Programe.
 Along this journey, I’ve discovered (so far),a strong interests in:
-🗄️Databases &rarr; data modelling, querying, and understanding how systems store and manage information 🔐Security &rarr; ensuring systems, networks, and data stay protected 🌐Networking  &rarr; understanding how systems communicate and how cloud infrastructure is designed 📈Data  &rarr; exploring the power of data analysis and how insights can guide decisions
+<p>🗄️Databases &rarr; data modelling, querying, and understanding how systems store and manage information</p>
+<p>🔐Security &rarr; ensuring systems, networks, and data stay protected</p>
+<p>🌐Networking  &rarr; understanding how systems communicate and how cloud infrastructure is designed</p>
+<p>📈Data  &rarr; exploring the power of data analysis and how insights can guide decisions</p>
+<p>🐍Python – using programming to automate tasks, manipulate data, and build tools that solve real-world problems</p>

 <h2> 🚀 In the lab: Current Affairs</h2>
 - AWS Learning Modules  to get cloud practitioner certification